 Inside the market, you can check the traditional produce of the island, everything ranging from local meat cuts, fish, seasonal vegetables, fruit, nuts, bread, and dozens of pies.

 Chania’s public market is a great place where to buy authentic souvenirs or where to taste local cheese and olive oil.
 It’s also one of the best places to enjoy homemade food in any of the different small tavernas that every day prepare fresh Cretan dishes both for locals and tourists.

 However, if light rain is not something that would matter to you, don’t miss a shopping experience either in 1866 Street Market or the Open Air Bazaar, a farmers’ street market open on Thursdays and Saturdays on Itanou Street.

 Go for Better Weather!

-If you’re renting a car during your holidays, then nothing can stop you from driving to the opposite coast in search for better weather.
+If you’re renting a car during your holidays, then nothing can stop you from driving to the opposite coast in search of better weather.

 It’s not odd to find sunshine in the south when it’s pouring down with rain on the northern coast.
 You’ll just need to cross the mountains and find the place where the weather looks better.

 The same applies to the East of the island, the region is far less rainy than Chania or Rethymnon, so if you have time to spare and driving is not an issue, you can find better weather in areas such as Vai, Xerokampos, Makrygialos, or Ierapetra.

 Part of your road trip adventure on a rainy day in Crete can include unthinkable stops in forgotten villages that you otherwise wouldn’t have the opportunity to experience.

 A visit to one, two, or more of these tiny hamlets can be a great way to spend a rainy day in Crete.

-You can live life like a local does, venture in a kafenio for a cup of Greek coffee, or discover the alleys and the traditional stone houses under a different sky (and with stunning light for photography!).
+You can live life as a local does, venture into a kafenio for a cup of Greek coffee, or discover the alleys and the traditional stone houses under a different sky (and with stunning light for photography!).